Noa123715/surgical-data-app/README.md

 # Challenges

 - The system includes a server that performs extensive calculations before returning a response to the client.
-This process can be time-consuming to implement, especially when requirements are not clear until the end.
+This process can be time-consuming to implement, especially when requirements are not very clearly.

 - Playwright is a relatively new framework (introduced in 2020) with limited available information on the internet, especially regarding potential errors.